-The following cruise destinations can be visited on a cruise from Fort-de-France.
+The following cruise destinations can be visited on a cruise that includes Fort-de-France.
 Select a destination to view the upcoming cruises that are available:

-The following cruise lines feature cruises leaving from Fort-de-France.
-Select a cruise line to view upcoming cruises that they're offering from Fort-de-France:
+The following cruise lines offer cruises sailing to Fort-de-France.
+Select a cruise line to view the upcoming cruises that visit Fort-de-France:

 Value is a key feature of these popular cruise lines, as they offer lots of activities, entertainment and dining options, along with a variety of stateroom types.
 Some of the cruise lines in this category have ships with unique innovations like water slides, rock-climbing walls, ice-skating rinks, surfing simulators, bowling alleys, and boardwalks.